3lvia/cli/docs/examples.md

 ## 📖 Examples

-The CLI assumes that you are in the git repository of the project you are working on.
+`3lv` assumes that you are in the git repository of the project you are working on.

 ### Init